 Why do people buy online?

-connection.
+telephone connection.
 You can shop in the comfort of your own home or you can shop in your office.
-You can even shop while on
+You can even

 Convenience: You can visit a web site almost whenever you want, you can browse through it at your own pace and

 you can make a purchase at any time of day or night.
 The internet makes it possible to shop 24 hours a day, seven

 Information: The internet makes limitless amounts of product information available to the online shopper.
 You